0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

    ```

    The script will:

-   - Load the Iris dataset
+   - Load the dataset
-   - Train a logistic regression model
+   - Train the machine learning model
    - Log the model's accuracy
    - Save the model as `models/ml_model.pkl`